firefly293/protium/docs/instruction-set.md

 ```
 ### MEMORY FUNCTIONS
 ```
-0x10 : clr [amountbyte1] [amountbyte2] // clears amount bytes from dst in RAM
+0x10 : clr [amountbyte1] [amountbyte2] // clears amount bytes from dst in memory

-0x11 : cp [amountbyte1] [amountbyte2] // copies amount bytes from src to dst in RAM
+0x11 : cp [amountbyte1] [amountbyte2] // copies amount bytes from src to dst in memory

 0x12 : lda // loads from src into reg A